 The best and brightest students are attracted to, and increasingly demand, world-class faculty and programs.
 We are selectively hiring faculty across all our programs and our two-year hiring program that ends in fall of 2022 will have added approximately 25 highly qualified individuals to our campus.
 This a growth in over 30% of the faculty body.
 This hiring of faculty is underpinned by the principle that faculty are the keystone element in the institution, and we must add faculty to create an expanded and top engineering academic portfolio rich in applied research and of global significance.
-We will continue to add faculty strategically to serve the foundational needs of our entering classes, the degree specific needs of our programs at both the undergraduate and graduate level, and also the ongoing research (and industrial applied research) needs and opportunities of our campus.

 Student programs and services is the third element of our integrated strategy that is focused on growth and excellence.
 Fall 2021 brought with it a "return to normal" for campus operations with a focus on both the instruction and campus life that a residential campus provides.
 Entering 2021 - 2022, we began multiple critical projects and changes to improve the quality of the campus.
-These included completion of SACSCOC reaffirmation processes including a campus site-visit; the creation of an Academic Review Board to directly address students at-risk and to promote a culture of excellence and achievement in the student body (the overall theme within student programs is "work hard, play hard"), the piloting and roll out of our SACSCOC Quality Enhancement Plan aimed at improving student achievement through a peer-led learning strategy program connected directly to our critical first-year courses in mathematics and the sciences.
+These included the creation of an Academic Review Board to directly address students at-risk, the piloting and roll out of a peer-led learning strategy program connected directly to our critical first-year courses in mathematics and the sciences.
 The objective of this program is to improve our APR with a notable emphasis on facilitating learning/achievement maturity in students with a goal producing student academic excellence with an improved quality of learning.